On this page:

 Although the maximum spoke tension of our rims is 150kgf, we do not recommend to lace your wheelset so tight.

 A. Tension for “transportation riders” (Comfort)

 What is ERD (Effective Rim Diameter)?

-ERD, short for Effective Rim Diameter, is the rim diameter measured at the nipple seats in the spoke holes, plus the thickness of the two nipple heads.
+ERD, short for Effective Rim Diameter.
+Nextie measures the ERD as the rim diameter measured at the nipple seats in the spoke holes (spoke bed).